EllisShen/tb_assignment/README.md

 ## API Specification

-All frontend activities and updates are basically driven by UI events (mouse or keyboard clicks) and actively API requesting to backend system.

-The real API to transcoder and google cloud are all done in the backend.
-It provides restful APIs for frontside to fetch, update and delete the video.

-Ａll error code are reporting as 4xx with json object { msg: 'XXXXX' }.

-The following is the table of current API service provided by backend:
+The following is the table of demo API service:

 | Endpoint                 | Type    | Parameters            |  Return Code | Return Value                           |    Description             |
 | -------------------------|---------| ----------------------| -------------|----------------------------------------|----------------------------|